GabeOchieng/EbolaML-1/README.txt

 0.749
 0.750

-solver algorithms (default liblinear, newton, lbfgs and Stochastic Average Gradient(sag) ).
+At first, We ran several simulations and we observed that L2 regularization performs often slightly better than L1.Then we tried also different optimization solver algorithms (default liblinear, newton, lbfgs and Stochastic Average Gradient(sag) ).
 Sag largely outperformed all other solvers.
 The left plot below shows the performance of different solvers over different random seeds used to split the data in train and test using train test split from Sklearn.
 Note that liblinear and lbgfs give almost the same results here and that’s why the blue